 App-ocalypse: How Hotels Can Thrive in the Post-App Economy

-By Drew Patterson, Co-Founder and CEO, CheckMate
+By Drew Patterson Co-Founder & CEO, CheckMate | February 28, 2016

 It's no secret that consumers are more addicted to mobile than ever before.
 The average American spends five hours on a mobile device each day.
 Hotel brands-always eager to capitalize on lifestyle trends-have taken notice, and it shows.
 Nearly every major hospitality company has its own mobile app (and several have more than one).
 Over the last few years, we've seen hotels race to create newer, sexier apps, valuing bells and whistles over practicality.
 From a QR code scanner to music streaming to live video chat, brands have tried nearly every gimmick imaginable in an attempt to lure consumers to their apps.